-Fischer's simple statement expresses the most fundamental motivation for sociolinguistics, and the basis for sociolinguistic analysis.
-He set out to discover "the determinants of the selection of the variants," and he found them in correlations with social class, sex, and other independent variables (see §2.9.4.1, §3.2.1.2).
-His research provided a convincing demonstration of the vacuity of "free" variation, and with it an early model for sociolinguistics.
+Fischer's simple statement expresses the most fundamental impetus for sociolinguistics, and the basis for sociolinguistic analysis.
+He believed there must be "the determinants of the selection of the variants," and he found them in correlations with social class, sex, and other independent variables (see §2.9.4.1, §3.2.1.2).
+His research provided a convincing demonstration of the vacuity of "free" variation, and with it an early, pre-theoretical model for sociolinguistics.